madgen/madgen.github.io/posts/Fur-Rebecca.markdown

-  - Also if you look at the entry for [17th of February, 2019](#th-of-february-2019-3), you will see my recommendation for [_Paterson_](https://www.youtube.com/watch?v=m8pGJBgiiDU), the movie I mentioned about the bus deriver poet.
+  - Also if you look at the entry for [17th of February, 2019](#th-of-february-2019-3), you will see my recommendation for [_Paterson_](https://www.youtube.com/watch?v=m8pGJBgiiDU), the movie I mentioned about the bus driver poet.

 ### 29th of June, 2019